 The Consumer Financial Protection Bureau (CFPB) says federal law provides rights to remove PMI for many mortgages:

 “You have the right to request that your servicer cancel PMI when you have reached the date when the principal balance of your mortgage is scheduled to fall to 80% of the original value of your home.
 This date should have been given to you in writing on a PMI disclosure form when you received your mortgage.
 If you can’t find the disclosure form, contact your servicer.”

-Even if you don’t request to cancel PMI, your lender must terminate it on the date when your principal balance is scheduled to reach 78% of the original value of your home, according to the CFPB.
+Even if you don’t ask to cancel PMI, your lender must terminate it on the date when your principal balance is scheduled to reach 78% of the original value of your home, according to the CFPB.
 To know more about your rights regarding PMI, learn all about the Homeowners Protection Act.

 If you make only regular monthly mortgage payments, it can take quite a few years to eliminate PMI on a conventional loan.

-But here’s the good news: If you’ve benefited from surging home values over the past few years, some lenders may allow you to pay for a new appraisal and drop PMI if the appraisal shows at least 20% equity in the home.
+But here’s the good news: Some lenders may allow you to pay for a new appraisal and drop PMI if the appraisal shows at least 20% equity in the home.